StuntsPT/my-kernel-config/README.md

 * Frequently used modules are compiled inline;
  * Notorious exceptions: PPTP and Radeon;
 * Lzop compressed for performance;
+* Uses a patch to enable the thermal sensosrs in the Radeon card (Since the card is not the original nVidia, the sensors are not correctly identified by the BIOS.
+The patch "forces" the sensors to load.);

 Tested and working:
 * 3D (Mobility Radeon HD3650);